hridesh/hridesh.github.io/_posts/2023-05-17-imtiaz-icse.md

 ---
-title: ICSE 2023 Paper Unveils an Approach for Module Decomposition for Recurrent Neural Networks
+title: ICSE 2023 Paper Unveils an Approach for Decomposing Recurrent Neural Networks into Reusable and Replaceable Modules
 links:
 - {title: Papers, link: "" }
 ---